 You'll have all the tools you need to get the attention of Hollywood execs and make sure your script rises to the top

-If you want to become a true master of the craft, this class has what you need to take your career to the next level.
+If you want to become a true master of the craft, this class will help you take your career to the next level.

 How to get the most out of this class: